How to Prevent Nurse Back Pain at Your Facility: 5 Tips

 2. Provide Manual Handling Training

 When it comes to heavy lifting, movements can be carried out to minimize the risk of muscle injury.
 It’s important to train nurses on these techniques to ensure they’re handling patient transfers in the safest manner possible.
-The Occupational Safety and Health Administration (OSHA) provides a number of resources and toolkits that facilities can use to implement evidence-based manual handling education for staff.

 3. Supply Patient Transfer Devices

-• Mechanical full-body lifts (mobile or ceiling-mounted)
+• Mechanical full-body lifts (mobile or ceiling-mounted).

-• Powered sit-to-stand lifts
+• Powered sit-to-stand lifts.

-• Friction-reducing devices, such as roll boards
+• Friction-reducing devices, such as roll boards.

-• Transfer belts that can be placed around patients
+• Transfer belts that can be placed around patients.

 It’s important to distinguish these patient transfer devices from transfer belts that are made to be worn by nurses.
 Nurse-worn belts aren’t recommended by the National Institute for Occupational Safety and Health (NIOSH), since there’s not a lot of research on safe or effective usage.
-These belts are typically worn by nurses recovering from previous back injuries, as recommended by their doctors.

 4. Hire a Lifting Team

-If there are units in your facility where back injuries are occurring more frequently than usual, consider hiring a designated team of staff who are trained and equipped to aid with patient lifting.
-Studies have shown that a designated team of lifters not only reduces the risk of recurring back pain and injury among nurses, but also increases satisfaction among staff and patients.
+If there are units in your facility where back injuries are occurring more frequently than usual, consider hiring a designated team of staff members who are trained and equipped to aid with patient lifting.
+Studies have shown that using a designated team of lifters not only reduces the risk of recurring back pain and injury among nurses, but also increases satisfaction among staff and patients.

 5. Support a Healthy Work-Life Balance